-When you apply for a mortgage, you’ll need to hand over a skyscraper’s worth of documentation: your bank statements, tax returns, pay stubs, details on your debt and more.
+When you apply for a mortgage, you’ll need to hand over plenty of documentation: your bank statements, tax returns, pay stubs, details on your debts, to name just a few.
 Depending on your financial situation, your lender could also ask for a letter of explanation.
-Here’s what that means.

 What is a letter of explanation?

 A mortgage lender might ask you to write a letter of explanation to better understand your finances when deciding whether to approve you for a loan.
 While your lender’s underwriting department reviews factors such as your credit score and income, those figures might not paint a complete picture of you as a borrower — especially if you haven’t much of a credit history.
 A letter of explanation helps fill in that picture, offering lenders a deeper understanding of your ability to repay a mortgage.If a lender asks you to submit a letter of explanation, think of it as a requirement – not an option.
 The lender needs further clarification on one or more matters.